william-murray1204/stable-diffusion-cpp-python/README.md

 <details>
 <summary>Using Metal</summary>

-Using Metal makes the computation run on the GPU.
-Currently, there are some issues with Metal when performing operations on very large matrices, making it highly inefficient at the moment.
+Using Metal runs the computation on Apple Silicon.
+Currently, there are some issues with Metal when performing operations on very large matrices, making it highly inefficient.
 Performance improvements are expected in the near future.

 ```bash
 CMAKE_ARGS="-DSD_METAL=ON" pip install stable-diffusion-cpp-python